wundergraph/wundergraph/examples/nodejs-ts-client/README.md

 # WunderGraph Node.js + TypeScript Client

-This is a simple example of how to use the WunderGraph Node.js + TypeScript client.
+This is a simple example of how to use the WunderGraph auto-generated and type-safe client with Node.js and TypeScript.
-The TypeScript client is auto-generated and type-safe.

 #### Getting started